argovis/documentation/data_management/schema.rst

   - **type:** string
   - **description:** unique record identifier referred to by the ``metadata`` field in records from the corresponding data collection.

-Besides the trivially required ``_id`` field, there are a set of generic metadata fields, presented in this section, that may, if required or desired, appear in *exactly one* of the metadata or data schemas for a given dataset, depending on which choice provides the most efficient encoding for that dataset.
+Besides the trivially required ``_id`` field, there are a set of generic metadata fields, presented in this section, that may, if required or desired, appear in the metadata or data schemas for a given dataset, depending on which choice provides the most efficient encoding for that dataset.
 Each dataset specified below includes the division of these fields between data and metadata.

 - ``data_type``